Terafugia/mxe_qtbase_qtserialport/README.md

 It is a build of [MXE](https://github.com/mxe/mxe).
-Please visit it to know about license and etc.
+Please visit it to know about license and etc. Note also that this build contains static Qt - read a Qt license.

 We use it to accelerate building on gitlab-ci (building of qt with mxe takes a lot of time).
-Note also that this build contains static Qt - read a Qt license.

-If you have a time - use [MXE](https://github.com/mxe/mxe).
+If you have a time - build [MXE](https://github.com/mxe/mxe) in your machine.

 If you can use arch-linux - use [mingw-w64-archlinux](https://sourceforge.net/projects/mingw-w64-archlinux/).